Mining Cortex CTXC

 How to mine CTXC

-In this post I will briefly describe Cortex blockchain, and will provide mining tips for those who want to participate.
+In this post, I will briefly describe the Cortex blockchain and provide mining tips for those who want to participate.

-There is also attached an example bash script, with will help you to manage temperatures of your NVIDIA cards during the mining.
+There is also an example bash script to help manage the temperatures of your NVIDIA cards while mining.

 What is Cortex AI?

-Cortex is an open-source blockchain that supports Artificial Intelligence (AI) models to be uploaded and executed on a distributed network.
-The best way to get an overview of how it enhances the blockchain technology is to view this video, provided by Cortex Labs.
+Cortex is an open-source blockchain that supports Artificial Intelligence (AI) models that can be uploaded and executed on a distributed network.
+The best way to get an overview of how it enhances blockchain technology is to watch this video provided by Cortex Labs.

 Mining CTXC

-Cortex is using a variation of Cuckoo Cycle angorithm.
-Cuckoo Cycle is promising ASIC-resistant group of algorithm, used variety of blockchains.
-ASIC-resistance is needed to avoid centralization of mining.
-The decentralization that is so needed for resistance to censorship, and blockchain security.
-The variation of Cuckoo Cycle used in Cortex is Cuckoo30.
+Cortex uses a variation of the Cuckoo Cycle algorithm.
+Cuckoo Cycle is a promising ASIC-resistant algorithm family used by various blockchains.
+ASIC resistance helps avoid centralization of mining, which is crucial for censorship resistance and blockchain security.
+The specific variant used in Cortex is Cuckoo30.

 Mining software

-At the moment this post is written, CTXC can be mined with few mining applications.
+At the time this post was written, CTXC could be mined with a handful of mining applications.

-Cortex Miner open source 0.0% NVIDIA, AMD Linix Cortex Miner
+Cortex Miner Open source 0.0% NVIDIA, AMD Linux Cortex Miner

-lolMiner closed source 2.5% NVIDIA, AMD Windows/Linix lolMiner
+lolMiner Closed source 2.5% NVIDIA, AMD Windows/Linux lolMiner

-Gminer closed source 5% NVIDIA, AMD Windows/Linix gMiner
+Gminer Closed source 5% NVIDIA, AMD Windows/Linux gMiner

-Nanominer closed source 5% AMD Radeon RX 570 Windows/Linix Nanominer
+Nanominer Closed source 5% AMD Radeon RX 570 Windows/Linux Nanominer

 PPS Pool URLs